-- Change in level of consciousness for more than a few seconds
+- Change in consciousness for more than a few seconds.

-- Bulging in the soft spot on the front of the head (infants)
+- Bulging in the soft spot on the front of the head of infants.

 - Keep the person still.
-Until medical help arrives, keep the injured person lying down and quiet, with the head and shoulders slightly elevated.
-Don't move the person unless necessary, and avoid moving the person's neck.
+The injured person should lie down with the head and shoulders slightly elevated.
+Don't move the person unless necessary.
+Avoid moving the person's neck.
 If the person is wearing a helmet, don't remove it.

 - Stop any bleeding.
 Apply firm pressure to the wound with sterile gauze or a clean cloth.
 But don't apply direct pressure to the wound if you suspect a skull fracture.